Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 is running your business.

-What shirt on is selling it, right.
+is selling it, right.

 We've seen all the movies before.

-We know how they all that.
+We know how they all end.

-if it's something we haven't seen before,
+And honestly, if it's something we haven't

-it's like we will figure it out.
+We will figure it out.
+Fun, a surprise.

-can I do it this way?
+And say, can I do it?
+This way?

 Yes, yes I can.